 Wynn Resorts is a holding company and, as a result, our ability to pay dividends is dependent on our ability to obtain funds and our subsidiaries' ability to provide funds to us.
-Restrictions imposed by our subsidiaries' debt instruments significantly restrict certain key subsidiaries holding a majority of our assets, including Wynn Las Vegas, LLC and Wynn Macau, S.A. from making dividends or distributions to Wynn Resorts.
-Specifically, Wynn Las Vegas, LLC and certain of its subsidiaries are restricted under the indentures governing its notes from making certain "restricted payments" as defined in the indentures.
+Restrictions imposed by our subsidiaries' debt instruments significantly restrict certain key subsidiaries holding a majority of our assets, including Wynn Las Vegas, LLC and Wynn Resorts (Macau) S.A. from making dividends or distributions to Wynn Resorts.
+Specifically, Wynn Las Vegas, LLC and certain of its subsidiaries are restricted under the indentures governing its first mortgage notes from making certain "restricted payments" as defined in the indentures.
 These restricted payments include the payment of dividends or distributions to any direct or indirect holders of equity interests of Wynn Las Vegas, LLC.
 Restricted payments cannot be made unless certain financial and non-financial criteria have been satisfied.
 While the Wynn Macau Credit Facilities contain similar restrictions, Wynn Macau currently satisfies all requirements, including its leverage ratio, which be met in order to pay dividends and is presently able to pay dividends in accordance with the Wynn Macau Credit Facilities.
-On March 28, 2014, the Wynn Macau, Limited Board of Directors recommended the payment of a HK\$0.98 per share dividend subject to approval by the shareholders of Wynn Macau, Limited at their annual meeting on May 15, 2014.
+On March 28, 2014, the Wynn Macau, Limited Board of Directors recommended the payment of a HK\$0.98 per share dividend that was approved by the shareholders of Wynn Macau, Limited at their annual meeting on May 15, 2014 and subsequently paid on June 6, 2014.
+On August 21, 2014, the Wynn Macau, Limited Board of Directors approved a dividend of HK\$0.70 per share that was paid on September 23, 2014.